cassiascheffer/cassiascheffer/README.md

-Well, hello there!
-I'm a software developer working for a fintech and building a blogging platform in my spare time.
+Hello!
+I'm a software developer at a fintech and build a blogging platform in my spare time.

 I write about the software industry and my work on willow.camp at [enumerator.dev](https://enumerator.dev).
 I'd love it if you checked out [willow.camp](https://willow.camp) and let me know what you think.